Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/tree/tree.rst

 com.softmotions.ncms.mhttl.Tree
 -------------------------------

-All attributes of Tree are  **optional**.
+All properties of Tree object are  **optional**.
-Tree is a recursive structure where descendants of tree are also objects of type Tree.
+Tree is a recursive structure where descendants of tree are stored in the `children` property.

 .. js:attribute:: Long Tree.id